rgambord/c99-doc/doc/sections/6/5/3/4/index.rst

 .. _9899_6.5.3.4p6:

+.. container:: snum

+   :ref:`6 <9899_6.5.3.4p6>`

-:ref:`6 <9899_6.5.3.4p6>` EXAMPLE 2 Another use of the sizeof operator is to compute the number of elements in an array:
+EXAMPLE 2 Another use of the sizeof operator is to compute the number of elements in an array:

 ::